ravendb/docs/Documentation/4.2/Raven.Documentation.Pages/start/installation/setup-examples/Kubernetes/google-gke.markdown

 ## Deploying the RavenDB StatefulSet

-Download [ravendb.yaml](yamls/gke/ravendb.yaml) and deploy it to the cluster:
+Download [ravendb.yaml](yamls/gke/ravendb.yaml), edit the ConfigMap and Ingress objects with your personal domain information, and deploy it to the cluster:

 {CODE-BLOCK:bash}
 kubectl create -f .\ravendb.yaml